-How to Use Organic Nutrients in Your Indoor Garden
+How to Use Nutrients in Your Indoor Garden

-These tips help you grow healthy, productive hydroponic plants with natural fertilizers.
+These tips help you grow healthy, productive hydroponic plants with fertilizers.

 Look at the label on any package of plant fertilizer and you’ll see its N-P-K ratio.
 The letters refer to nitrogen (N), phosphorus (P), and potassium (K), which are the key macronutrients that plants need to grow.
 The ratios are presented with numbers, such as 5-1-1 or 2-5-5.
 As plants grow from seedlings to leafy mature plants to flowering plants, their nutrient requirements change.
 Plant fertilizers come in different formulas—with varying N-P-K ratios—so you can feed your crop exactly the nutrients it needs throughout its life cycle.

 Most plant foods have the three nutrients, but the source of the nutrients has a significant impact on the health of your plants.
-Organic fertilizers are made with natural ingredients, such as fish and seaweed, while synthetic plant food is manufactured with chemicals, such as ammonium nitrate or urea.
+Fertilizers are made with ingredients, such as fish and seaweed, while synthetic plant food is manufactured with chemicals, such as ammonium nitrate or urea.
 Think about the difference between eating processed foods and whole foods.
 Both have protein and carbohydrates, but whole foods are healthier for you because the nutrients come in forms that are better for your body.
-The same is true of organic fertilizers and your plants.
+The same is true of fertilizers that are compliant for use in organic production, and your plants.

-While growing healthy plants that flower abundantly indoors is easy and convenient with liquid organic fertilizers, you’ll want to remember these tips to get the best results.
+While growing healthy plants that flower abundantly indoors is easy and convenient with liquid fertilizers that are compliant for use in organic gardening, you’ll want to remember these tips to get the best results.

 Use any system.
-The beneficial microbes that break down natural fertilizers into nutrients readily absorbed by plants flourish in soil, so organic fertilizers are especially well suited to crops grown in biologically active dirt.
-However, liquid organic fertilizers are very effective in hydroponic systems or any indoor growing setup as well.
+The beneficial microbes that break down fertilizers into nutrients readily absorbed by plants flourish in soil, so compliant fertilizers are especially well suited to crops grown in biologically active dirt.
+However, liquid compliant fertilizers are useful in hydroponic systems or any indoor growing setup as well.
 Thoroughly mix the fertilizer with water to dissolve it completely, so it can flow smoothly through any tubing you’re using.

 Make it fresh.
-When exposed to oxygen and water, the beneficial microbes in organic fertilizer begin breaking down the ingredients into nutrients.
-As soon as a day later, competing bad bacteria may move in and diminish the effectiveness of your nutrient solution.
+When exposed to oxygen and water, the beneficial microbes in compliant fertilizer begins breaking down the ingredients into nutrients.
+As soon as a day later, competing bad bacteria may move in and diminish the results of your nutrient solution.
 Prepare each batch just before using it so that it’s fresh and at its peak.
 Keep a lid on the reservoir to discourage unwelcome bacteria from colonizing there.